 8 – Abyssion (Tales of Symphonia)

-The reason that Abyssion is such an annoying boss is that he is able to scale based on your party and even copy your spells to use against you.
+Not only is this guy hard to fight, but it also takes forever to gather the required items to fight him.
+Those items are called Devil’s Arms, and they are scattered all over the game world, with each being a quest or boss fights.
+The reason that Abyssion is such an annoying boss is that he is able to scale based on your party and even copy your spells to use against you—120,000+ HP that grows tougher with better gear.
 Because of that, the better your party is, the harder the fight would get.
-If you manage to retrieve all the needed items, it is best to prepare before turning them in, as the boss fight would begin immediately and would take over an hour to complete.
+If you manage to retrieve all 8 needed items, it is best to prepare before turning them in, as the boss fight would begin immediately and would take 45 minutes to over an hour to complete, especially on Mania.

 7 – Yiazmat (Final Fantasy XII)

 The Final Fantasy Series is famous for some of the most amazing bosses in the video game world… and some of the worst, most tedious ones too.
-Yiazmat is the most tedious boss in the game, with over 50 million HP, which would take quite some time for your party to cut down.
-The worse part, however, is his second phase when under fifty percent HP: all your attacks would be reduced to 6.999 damage, which would make the fight much longer than you expected.
+Yiazmat is the most tedious boss in the game, with 50,112,254 HP, which would take quite some time for your party to cut down.
+The worse part, however, is his second phase when under fifty percent HP: all your attacks would be reduced to 6,999 damage, which would make the fight much longer than you expected.
+You need to be careful when fighting him as well – he frequently cast a spell that recovers 100% of his total HP pool via Balefire, which would effectively reset the fight.
+You would definitely need more than an hour of constantly playing to beat this guy, assuming you never let him heal—low-level runs can exceed 8 hours.

 6 – Boss Rush/Yami (Okami)

-Once you have fought and defeated all the bosses in the game a second time, Yami would appear to fight you with her various forms.
-While this fight is not too hard or complicated, you would have to fight constantly for like two or three hours.
+Okami’s final boss is pretty unique, as it would summon all the bosses you ever faced in the game for you to fight a second time.
+And there are a lot of them—around 15 rematches with no breaks.
+Once you have fought and defeated all the bosses in the game a second time, Yami would appear to fight you with her various forms, including 8 elemental orbs and chainsaw attacks.
+While this fight is not too hard or complicated, you would have to fight constantly for like two or three hours, battling fatigue in this watercolor marathon.

 5 – The End (Metal Gear Solid 3)